Using the HTTP Malicious Pattern Detection Policy

 - Check this box if you want the HTTP path to be scanned.

 - Check this box if you want the HTTP query parameters to be scanned.

 - This option applies to content with markup such as XML or JSON.
 If markup is excluded, only the content of the properties, not the markup itself, will be scanned.
 For example, a JSON property name will not be scanned, just the property value.

 - One or more regular expression patterns to scan for.
 Any match will cause the message to be rejected.

 For examples of how you can configure these properties, see HTTP Malicious Pattern Detection Policy: Use Cases.

-After you've saved your policy, you can attach it:
+After you've saved and activated your policy, you can attach it:

 - To an individual web service, to apply it to that service.